Bizen Kaku Hanaire by Matsui Yoshiyuki (松井與之) | 24 cm

 In stock

-This Bizen hanaire by Matsui Yoshiyuki shows how traditional ceramics and a more contemporary sense of form can come together.
+This Bizen hanaire by Matsui Yoshiyuki illustrates how traditional ceramics and a more contemporary form language can come together.

-This square hanaire (flower vase) was created by Matsui Yoshiyuki, a Japanese ceramic artist associated with the Bizen pottery tradition from Okayama Prefecture.
-Bizen is one of the oldest ceramic traditions in Japan and is known for its unglazed surfaces and the distinctive effects produced during prolonged wood-firing in traditional kilns.
+This square hanaire (flower vase) was created by Matsui Yoshiyuki, a Japanese ceramic artist associated with the Bizen tradition from Okayama Prefecture.
+Bizen is one of Japan's oldest ceramic traditions and is known for its unglazed surfaces and the distinctive effects created during prolonged wood-firing in traditional kilns.

 Matsui Yoshiyuki was born in 1931 and studied at the Kyoto Ceramic Testing Institute, an important training center for ceramic artists.
-In the early stage of his career he worked at the Okayama Prefectural Bizen Ceramic Center, where he further specialized in the traditional techniques of Bizen pottery.
+In the early phase of his career, he worked at the Okayama Prefectural Bizen Ceramic Center, where he further specialized in traditional Bizen techniques.

-He was a student of Fujiwara Kei, one of the most influential Bizen masters of the twentieth century and officially designated a Living National Treasure.
-Through this mentorship, Matsui Yoshiyuki is directly connected to an important lineage within modern Bizen ceramics.
+He was a student of Fujiwara Kei, one of the most influential Bizen masters of the twentieth century and officially recognized as a Living National Treasure.
+Through this lineage, Matsui Yoshiyuki is directly connected to an important branch of the modern Bizen tradition.

-From the 1960s onward he participated in national craft exhibitions and became a member of the Japan Kōgei Association, an organization dedicated to the preservation of traditional Japanese crafts.
-Around 1971–1973 he built his own kiln in Bizen.
-In the decades that followed, his work was presented in exhibitions and sales events at major Japanese department stores such as Takashimaya and Hankyu, and he received several regional cultural awards.
+From the 1960s onwards, he participated in national craft exhibitions and became a member of the Japan Kōgei Association, an organization dedicated to preserving traditional Japanese crafts.
+Around 1971–1973, he built his own kiln in Bizen.
+In the decades that followed, his work was exhibited and sold at major venues including Takashimaya and Hankyu, two prominent Japanese department stores, and he received several regional cultural awards.

-His body of work mainly consists of functional yet sculptural ceramic objects, especially vases and hanaire, where the natural effects of wood-firing play a central role.
+His body of work mainly consists of functional yet sculptural ceramic objects, particularly vases and hanaire, in which the natural effects of wood firing play a central role.

-The title written on the tomobako (wooden storage box) reads:
+The tomobako (wooden storage box) bears the title:

 備前 初窯変 角花入